Al-Ahli Arab Hospital explosion: Al-Ahli Arab Hospital

+Gaza war

 Prior incidents

-The World Health Organization indicated that there were 51 attacks on health facilities in Gaza between 7 and 17 October 2023, killing 15 hospital workers and injuring 27 others.
+The World Health Organization (WHO) indicated that there were 51 attacks on health facilities in Gaza between 7 and 17 October 2023, killing 15 hospital workers and injuring 27 others.

 Before the explosion, there was also a history of Palestinian militant groups firing rockets from within the Gaza Strip that fell short of their target, resulting in property damage and casualties.
-According to Human Rights Watch, armed Palestinian groups had unlawfully launched thousands of rockets towards Israel since 7 October.
-The IDF said that in the 11 days preceding the explosion at the Al-Ahli Hospital, 450 rockets fired by Palestinian militant organizations landed inside Gaza.
-The rockets used by Palestinian groups have only basic guidance capabilities and thus have high misfire rates.
+According to Human Rights Watch (HRW), armed Palestinian groups had unlawfully launched thousands of rockets towards Israel since 7 October.
+The Israel Defense Forces (IDF) said that in the 11 days preceding the explosion at the al-Ahli Hospital, 450 rockets fired by Palestinian militant organizations landed inside Gaza.
+The rockets which are fired on Israel by Palestinian groups usually "have only basic guidance capabilities"; Palestinian groups often use Qassam rockets and military-style Grad-type rockets, and both are, in most variants, unguided rocket artillery.

+In addition to this, HRW claims that these rockets are prone to misfire, a term which means a rocket does not fire properly or its propellant fails to function properly, or alternatively that its payload does not explode on impact.

-Human Rights Watch noted that Israel and Palestinian armed groups both have demonstrated a longstanding failure to impartially and credibly investigate violations of international humanitarian law.
+Human Rights Watch (HRW) said that Israeli and Palestinian armed groups have both demonstrated a longstanding failure to impartially and credibly investigate violations of international humanitarian law (IHL).

+Israel made allegations of the Palestinian Islamic Jihad (PIJ) rocket launches killing Gaza civilians during the August 2022 conflict between Israel and the PIJ.
+Three munition strikes in Gaza that resulted in a notably high number of child deaths (together these three hits accounted for 12 out 15 child deaths in that conflict so far) were all attributed by Israel to PIJ munitions falling inside Gaza.
+The Associated Press (AP) examined two sites, of the first strike and of the second strike, both of which took place around the times when the PIJ announced they had just launched a rocket attack; in both places they: "saw none of the telltale signs of an Israeli [F-16 or drone] strike" which "lent support to suspicions they were caused by rockets that went off course".
+However the Israeli military later took responsibility for the second strike.

+Concerning the first strike, the Israeli military published a video "purportedly showing a barrage of militant rockets, with one falling short", similar to initial claims after the al-Ahli explosion.